AMReX-Combustion/PelePhysics/Docs/cvode/source/CvodeInPP.rst

-In `PelePhysics`, the constant-volume constraint is ensured by keeping the density :math:`\rho` fixed -since there is no change of mass; and the indirect choice of energy in the CV reactor implementation is the total energy :math:`E`. :math:`E`'s evolution in our case is solely due to a constant external source term :math:`\dot{E}_{ext}`, which accounts for the effects of advection and convection in the Spectral Deferred Correction (SDC) scheme that all Pele codes use.
+In `PelePhysics`, the constant-volume constraint is ensured by keeping the density :math:`\rho` fixed -since there is no change of mass; and the indirect choice of energy in the CV reactor implementation is the total energy :math:`E`. :math:`E`'s evolution in our case is solely due to a constant external source term :math:`\dot{E}_{ext}`, which accounts for the effects of advection and convection in the Spectral Deferred Correction (SDC) scheme that all `Pele` codes use (see the `PeleLM <https://pelelm.readthedocs.io/en/latest/index.html>`_ documentation for example).
 In that sense, the CV reactor is an abstraction and is not a true closed vessel.

 Note that CVODE still integrates the mass fractions (:math:`\rho Y`) together with energy for stability reasons,